johnbillion/query-monitor/README.md

 # Privacy Statement #

-Query Monitor does not persistently store any of the data that it collects.
+Query Monitor is private by default and always will be.
+It does not persistently store any of the data that it collects.
 It does not send data to any third party, nor does it include any third party resources.

 [Query Monitor's full privacy statement can be found here](https://github.com/johnbillion/query-monitor/wiki/Privacy-Statement).